superluminar-io/serverless-graphql-workshop/docs/lab2.md

 ## AppSync function

 We create a function to store a comment.
-This is more or less the request/response mapping we already use for the `commentCreate` mutation.
+This is more or less the request/response mapping we already used for the `commentCreate` mutation.

 1. Go back to the [AppSync console](console.aws.amazon.com/appsync) and select the API
 2. In the sidebar, click on **Functions**